themchauhan/Portfolio/EMAIL_SETUP.md

 - **Form not submitting**: Check browser console for errors
 - **Email not sending**: Verify environment variables are set correctly
 - **Gmail issues**: Make sure you're using an App Password, not your regular password

+#### Common Gmail Errors:

+1. **"Username and Password not accepted" (Error 535)**:
+   - ❌ You're using your regular Gmail password
+   - ✅ Use an App Password instead
+   - ✅ Make sure 2-Factor Authentication is enabled

+2. **"Less secure app access"**:
+   - ❌ Don't enable "Less secure app access"
+   - ✅ Use App Passwords instead

+3. **"Invalid login"**:
+   - Check that EMAIL and EMAIL_PASS are set correctly in Vercel
+   - Make sure there are no extra spaces in the environment variables
+   - Redeploy after adding environment variables

+#### Alternative Email Services:

+If Gmail doesn't work, you can use:
+- **Outlook/Hotmail**: Similar setup with App Passwords
+- **Yahoo Mail**: Requires App Passwords
+- **Custom SMTP**: Configure with your hosting provider's SMTP settings

 The form is now fully functional with proper error handling and user feedback!